 The Health and Disability Assessment Service contract awarded by the Department for Work and Pensions (DWP) which began on 1 March 2015, continued to be delivered during the year.
-The contract currently runs to February 2024.
+The contract currently runs to September 2024.
 The DWP initiated a procurement exercise for the next evolution of health assessment services (Functional Assessment Services or 'FAS') which combined the existing services under a consolidated geographical approach.
-The Company has been successful in its bid for FAS and is expecting to sign contracts with the DWP in the next two months.
+The Company has been successful in its bid for FAS and has commenced implementation of the new service in readiness for the transition.